yovitazahra/Flynar-Rest-API/API_contract.md

 ## **POST api/v1/users**

-Creates a new User and returns the new object.
+Creates a new User and returns the OTP code .

 - **URL Params**
   None